decorators-squad/eo-yaml/README.md

 YAML for Java.
 A [user-friendly](http://www.baeldung.com/design-a-user-friendly-java-library) OOP library.
 Based on [spec 1.2](http://www.yaml.org/spec/1.2/spec.html).

-From the [specification](http://yaml.org/spec/1.2/spec.html): **YAML™** (rhymes with “camel”) is a human-friendly, cross language, Unicode based data serialization language.
+From the [specification](http://yaml.org/spec/1.2/spec.html): **YAML™** is a human-friendly, cross language, Unicode based data serialization language.

 To get the latest release, simply add the following to your ``pom.xml``: